Back to recipes

 2. Step 2

-Place the beef strips in a resealable plastic bag, pour in the marinade, seal, and refrigerate for at least 1 hour or overnight for best flavor.
+Place the beef strips in a resealable plastic bag and pour in the marinade.
+Seal and refrigerate for at least 1 hour or overnight for best flavor.

 3. Step 3